BoolPurist/TerminalStyle/README.md

 The library can be integrated via cmake.

-1. Add this respo as submodule to your respo.
+1. Add this respo as submodule with url "https://github.com/BoolPurist/TerminalStyle.git" to your respo.
 2. Include this library into pipeline via

 ```cmake